gcallah/utils/flask_setup/project_layout/README.md

     3.)
 The user has python3-venv preinstalled on their machine

 ## Script Behavior
     1.)
-Clones existing directory that user inputs
+Clones an existing github directory that user provides / Creates a local directory for the user 2.)
+Creates a python virtual environment with the project name, extracted from the github URL / provided in directory name
-    2.)
-Creates a python virtual environment with the project name, extracted from the github URL 3.)
+    3.)
 Then copies a generic flask project structure from the script directory into the project / target directory.
         - This comes with a default setup that allows you to immediately run a development flask server to test the setup by following the directions to run the flask project